SummaryRead the full fact sheet

 Common effects include:

 - for larger doses -- dilated pupils, reddened eyes, nausea, stupor, induced sleep, reduced muscle control (ataxia).

 Kava is dangerous for some people

 It’s dangerous to take kava in combination with other psychoactive drugs or alcohol.
 There is little information on how kava interacts with other medication, so it's best to avoid kava if you are taking any prescription medication.

 - are pregnant

 - are driving or operating heavy machinery

-- people with pre-existing heart, lung or liver problems.
+- have a pre-existing heart, lung or liver condition.